7 healthy oils for your dog (that you should know)

 Dog food and cold pressed oils

-Basically, many high-quality foods contain cold-pressed oils.
+In principle, many high-quality foods contain cold-pressed oils.
 With a high-quality food, your pet does not need any additional oils.

 In the raw food or barf diet, the food does not contain any additives.
 So that your protégé still gets a sufficient oil, add them to his food.